By T.L. Haddix

 “As soon as I can convince her I’m okay.
 I should get the all clear from the doctor next week, so hopefully that’ll help.”

 They talked about some of the books they were reading as they waited for Sarah to arrive with Sydney, who’d had her own doctor visit that afternoon.
 Owen and Sarah stayed for dinner, and after they left, Archer got Sydney upstairs and bathed.

 Emma came up soon after.
 “I locked up downstairs.
 Once we get her in bed, can we just hold each other?
 Maybe watch TV in the bedroom?” she asked as she hugged him from behind.

 They’d not been intimate since he had surgery, something else Emma had put the kibosh on despite his doctor’s telling them he was safe to resume those regular activities at last week’s visit.
-So when Sydney was asleep and they retired to their own room, Archer sat down on the bed and pulled Emma to him, caressing her hips.
+So when Sydney was asleep and they retired to their own room, Archer sat down on the bed and pulled Emma to him.

 “I need you.”

 She traced his lips with a finger.
 “Archer…”

 “Em, I’m fine.
 We can be careful, we can go slow, but I need you.”